March 23rd, 1882 — February 6th, 1968

 C. Montague Shaw was born Charles Montague Discombe Sparrow in Adelaide, Australia; as a boy, he attended the Australian boarding school known as Prince Alfred College–from which his friend Lionel Logue, later the speech therapist to England’s King George VI, also graduated.
-Like Logue, Sparrow pursued the study of elocution after leaving school—but wasn’t initially able to use his voice as the basis of a career; he worked as a clerk and made a few prospecting forays before leaving Australia to seek his fortune in England in 1906.
-There, he found employment first as a paid “reader” and then as a Shakespearean repertory actor, touring Britain with the popular Benson Company for several years.
-In 1911, he signed with the Charles Howitt theatrical company and traveled to South Africa, where he subsequently began a second career as an elocution teacher.
-His teaching was interrupted by World War 1, during which he served with Britain’s colonial East African forces and achieved the rank of captain; after concluding his military service, he went back to England in 1919, where he married and resumed his acting career.
+Like Logue, Sparrow pursued the study of elocution after leaving school, and won the South Australian Literary Societies’ Elocution Competition in 1900.
+Over the next five years, he did some amateur acting in South Australia, then worked as a clerk in West Australia and made a few prospecting forays.
+In 1906, he left Australia to seek his fortune in England, where he found employment first as a paid “reader” and then as a Shakespearean repertory actor, touring Britain with the popular Benson Company for several years.
+In 1911, he signed with the Charles Howitt theatrical company and traveled to South Africa; one Australian newspaper clipping also refer to him taking an acting tour in the “Far East” (most likely Hong Kong) in that same year.
+He subsequently settled in South Africa and began a new career as an elocution teacher, for the Education Department in Pretoria and at Johannesburg University.
+His teaching was interrupted by World War 1, during which he served with Britain’s colonial East African forces and achieved the rank of major; after concluding his military service, he went back to England in 1919, where he married and resumed his acting career.
 He and his wife briefly returned to South Africa, but moved to England shortly after the birth of their daughter in 1921.
 Sparrow obtained a job as an elocution teacher at a Toronto school in 1922, and relocated to Canada with his family; in 1924 he took another teaching position at a school in Boston and settled for a time in Massachusetts.